Discover more from Post-Woke

 “Chiropractic has esoteric origins and is based on several pseudoscientific ideas”

 Oh, there’s one more Wikipedia owner… I mean, benefactor, you should know.
 A little company by the name of BlackRock.
-If that doesn’t mean anything to you, I strongly suggest you click HERE and get informed ASAP.
+If that doesn’t mean anything to you, I strongly suggest you click HERE.

 For quite a few years I had a biographical entry in Wikipedia due to my authorship of a #1 Amazon best-selling book, The World Peace Diet, and doing hunrdeds of lectures every year promoting vegan living, and then, around 2013, in one of my articles, I mentioned vaccinations and that they are not only not vegan but also are known to be harmful.
 I noticed a few weeks later that I had been "disappeared" from Wikipedia - It's just pure corruption- thank you Mickey for doing such a fine exposé here!